3147 Middle Country Road, Lake Grove, NY 11755

 (631) 861 - 4125

-There is ample space throughout and plenty of seating to be able to keep an eye on your children.
+There is ample space throughout.
 At the Cafe you can order food at the counter, and get a buzzer that lets you know when your food is ready.

 Surface of lot: paved